zrebec/quantify/README.md

 # Product Analysis Tool

-A web application for comparing and analyzing product absorption capacity data.
+A web application for comparing and analyzing product resuts data.

 ## Overview

 This tool allows users to:
 - View a list of products with their specifications
-- Compare multiple products based on their absorption capacity
+- Compare multiple products based on their measurements results
 - Analyze detailed product performance across different testing levels

 ## Tech Stack